gcanti/tcomb/README.md

 JavaScript values at runtime with a simple syntax.
 It's great for **Domain Driven Design**, for checking external input, for testing and for adding safety to your internal code.

+# Feedback

+This library aims to be a **pragmatic** tool for development, if you have any feedback that can improve its usability, please let me know.

 # Contents

 - [Features](#features)